noelmurasko/mosaic/listofexamples.md

   - A modification of chair.asy, which uses the axial shading features of mosaic.
 - chairradialshade.asy
   - A modification of chair.asy, which uses the radial shading features of mosaic.
+- chairrandom.asy
+  - A modification of chair.asy, in which it is random whether or not a tile is iterated.
 - domino.asy
 - fudgeflake.asy
 - Hilbertcurve.asy